waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

-* test first?
-* add pill links
-* `dbtype://user:password@hostname:port/databasename` doesn't make sense
-* remove link.destroy once db_cleaner is setup

 # Managing links and tags

 ## Browsing links

 Let's write our first integration test using Capybara.
 First, add capybara to your Gemfile and install it.

 Then, create ```spec/features``` folder where our integration(Capybara) tests will be.
 Create the first test ```listing_all_links_spec.rb``` that visits the homepage and checks that the link we put in the database is there.